-John graduated in Journalism from BYU and worked for KBYU-TV and then the Motion Picture Studio at BYU for 10 years.
+John graduated in Journalism from BYU and worked for KBYU-TV and then the Motion Picture Studio at BYU for 8 years.
 While there he won many awards for his documentary work and was in demand for his services.
 Following an administration shake up of all of the audio and video/film services at BYU, John was laid off, being told he was more likely to survive outside of BYU than some others they were keeping.

-So John started Linton Productions and indeed survived and flourished for a number of years doing film work for a broad range of clients including many former clients he had worked for at the Motion Picture Studio at BYU.
+John started Linton Productions and indeed survived and flourished for a number of years doing film work for a broad range of clients including many former clients he had worked for at the BYU Motion Picture Studio.

-John and his partners decided that they wanted to grow and do full length motion pictures helping to create a genre that would later be named “Mormon Cinema”.
-Long story short, over three full length motion pictures, and various business decisions it became unsustainable and Linton Productions was forced to close down.
+John and his partners decided that they wanted to grow and do full-length motion pictures helping to create a genre that would later be named “Mormon Cinema.”
+Long story short, over three full-length motion pictures, and various business decisions it became unsustainable and Linton Productions was forced to close down.

 At this time, John joined Blanch as a teacher for the then Jordan School District.
 Blanch had been teaching elementary school, and John taught 9th grade science.
-Not having been in a classroom before, John yearned for a way to develop his teaching skills and at this time, teachers were literally walled off from each other inside their own classrooms.
+Not having been in a classroom before, John yearned for a way to develop his teaching skills, and at this time teachers were literally walled off from each other inside their own classrooms.
 This is when he first had the idea of filming teachers using best practices so others could see how good teachers taught.

 View: 20 Year SD on SI-IT-NSA-003/Content Development Training/Videos/History